 Festo is currently focusing above all on AI assessments “on edge”, in other words directly on the component, or on location within a production network.
 This saves costs, ensures real-time assessments and avoids latencies.
 With the Festo IoT Gateway, existing production plants can be made AI-capable without major intervention.
 Algorithms and models can be updated directly on a device without modifying the PLC, independently of the computer capacity or the free resources of the PLC.

-Two years ago, Festo acquired Resolto Informatik GmbH from Herford, Germany.
-Last year, Resolto AI technology was implemented on products such as the Festo IoT gateway CPX.
-This year, Resolto is now also moving significantly closer to the digital business, i.e. the development of AI-based software and Industrie 4.0 value-added services.
+In 2018, Festo acquired Resolto Informatik GmbH from Herford, Germany.
+Soon after, Resolto AI technology was implemented on products such as the Festo IoT gateway CPX.
+The focus is to be on the development of AI-based software and Industrie 4.0 value-added services.

 From mechanical to smart products